getsentry/sentry-docs/src/collections/_documentation/guides/manage-event-stream/index.md

 ## 4. Rate Limiting

-Rate limiting allows you to limit the amount of events Sentry accepts per project for a defined period - minutes, hours, day.
-While this is quite useful for managing your monthly event quota, keep in mind that once a defined threshold is crossed - **subsequent events will be dropped**.
+Rate limiting allows you to limit the amount of events Sentry accepts per-project for a defined period --- minutes, hours, a day.
+While this is quite useful for managing your monthly event quota, keep in mind that once a defined threshold is crossed, **subsequent events will be dropped**.
 Therefore, your rate limit shouldn't be constantly hit, but rather defined as a ceiling intended to protect you from unexpected spikes that might drain your monthly quota and leave you in the dark for a while.

-Under `[Project Settings] » Client Keys » Configure` you can create multiple keys per project and assign different (or no) limits to each key.
-This will allow you to dynamically allocate keys (with varying threshold) depending on Release, Environment, etc.
+Under `[Project Settings] » Client Keys » Configure`, you can create multiple keys per-project and assign different (or no) limits to each key.
+This will allow you to dynamically allocate keys (with varying thresholds) depending on Release, Environment, etc.

 ![Per DSN Key rate limits]({% asset guides/manage-event-stream/11.png @path %})